10 Top Career Paths in Forensic Psychology (2021 Update)

 Experienced psychologists are always needed to teach new psychologists, which is why employment in academia is a popular choice for professionals with several years of working in the field.
 Universities also hire forensic psychologists to conduct research, but if you’re really interested in research, you should consider employment at a government agency like the Federal Judicial Center or nonprofits like the National Center for State Courts and the RAND Corp.

 Forensic psychologists work in a wide variety of settings including prisons, in-patient mental health facilities, universities, private research companies, nonprofit think tanks, and police stations.
 It’s common for professionals in this field to start in one niche and branch out as their careers progress.

 Most forensic psychology jobs are based in metropolitan areas.
 Many rural police forces lack a local forensics laboratory and those that do have low turnover.
 Metropolitan police departments, on the other hand, usually have entire forensic units.
 Salaries are higher in cities, but so are living expenses.
-According to the U.S. Bureau of Labor Statistics, average salaries for forensic psychologists are highest in the states of New Hampshire, Nevada, Virginia, Connecticut, and California.
+According to the leading online job listing sites, average salaries for forensic psychologists are highest in the states of New Hampshire, Washington, New York, Massachusetts, and California.
 Boston, Los Angeles, and Washington D.C. are among the highest paying metropolitan regions.
-The states with the most forensic psychologist jobs as of 2019 were Arizona, Florida, New York, California, and Texas.

 How Much Money Do Forensic Psychologists Make?